spotify/dh-virtualenv/doc/tutorial.rst

     sudo apt-get install build-essential debhelper devscripts equivs

 These are only required on the *build host*, not the *target hosts* you later install the built packages on.

+If you perform your :ref:`package builds in a Docker container <docker-builds>`, you can also skip installing these tools, because then only ``docker-ce`` is needed.

 Step 1: Install dh-virtualenv
 =============================

+.. rubric:: Overview

 In order to use it, you need to install *dh-virtualenv* as a debhelper add-on on the build host.
-For Debian and Ubuntu, there are pre-built packages for the 1.0 version available – note that some of this info might get outdated over time, so take extra care to check the version numbers you're actually getting.
+For Debian and Ubuntu, there are pre-built packages for the 1.0 version available – note that some of this info might get outdated over time, so take extra care to check the version numbers you're actually getting vs. what features you need.

 The following paragraphs describe the various installation options, including building from source when your specific environment provides no packages or only older versions.

-Using pre-1.0 versions might be possible, but you don't get all features described in this document, and not all projects using dh-virtualenv might work with older versions (check their documentation).
+Using pre-1.1 versions is possible, but you don't get all features described in this document, and not all projects using dh-virtualenv might work with older versions (check their documentation).

+.. rubric:: Package installation from OS repositories

+On Debian *Stretch* (stable) it is a simple ``apt install dh-virtualenv`` to get v1.0 installed.
-To install on *Jessie* (Debian stable) from `their package repositories`_, use these commands:
+To install on *Jessie* (oldstable) from `their package repositories`_, use these commands:

 .. code-block:: bash